lumliolum/lumliolum.github.io/_posts/2026-05-10-icml-submission-experience.md

 ## META REVIEW

 On April 30, we got the notification that paper was rejected and main reason in the meta review was that "multiple reviewers remained unconvinced that the paper provides sufficient empirical breadth and practical relevance".
 Also, empirical evaluation is too narrow and it misses the recent baselines.
-Because of this, AC thinks that is paper in the current form is not ready and empirical support practical signifance is needed to justify the acceptance.
+Because of this, AC thinks that is paper in the current form is not ready, more empirical support and practical signifance is needed to justify the acceptance.

 Also, meta review appreciated our theoretical contribution.